jamie2210/CI_MS1_TBC/README.md

 3. As a first-time user, I want to know when classes are on throughout the week.
 4. As a first-time user, I want to know more about the club, it’s history and its coaches.
 5. As a first-time user, I want to get a feel for the classes and atmosphere in the gym.
+6. As a first-time user, I want to easily contact the club should I have any questions.

 #### Returning User
-6. As a returning user, I want to easily log in to my account or create one.
+7. As a returning user, I want to easily log in to my account or create one.
-7. As a returning user, I want access the schedule quickly to book in.
+8. As a returning user, I want access the schedule quickly to book in.
-8. As a returning user, I want to find a phone number, email, or a means to contact to arrange a 1-1 or ask for more information.
+9. As a returning user, I want to find a phone number, email, or a means to contact to arrange a 1-1 or ask for more information.
-9. As a returning user, I want to find the gym on social media.
+10. As a returning user, I want to find the gym on social media.
-10. As a returning user, I want to get directions to the gym.
+11. As a returning user, I want to get directions to the gym.
-11. As a returning user, I want to know more about what each individual class involves.
+12. As a returning user, I want to know more about what each individual class involves.
-12. As a returning user, I want to purchase sessions, memberships or 1-1’s.
+13. As a returning user, I want to purchase sessions, memberships or 1-1’s.

 #### Site Owner
-13. As the site owner, I want users to easily access their account and make purchases.
+14. As the site owner, I want users to easily access their account and make purchases.
-14. As the site owner, I want users to get a feel for the club and more about me.
+15. As the site owner, I want users to get a feel for the club and more about me.
-15. As the site owner, I want the users to be able to contact us.
+16. As the site owner, I want the users to be able to contact us.
-16. As the site owner, I want the user to easily book into classes.
+17. As the site owner, I want the user to easily book into classes.

 ## Design